Asabeneh/30-Days-Of-Python/022_day_cli_design/practice/solutions.md

 # Solution route

-Compare your attempt with the acceptance criteria and your threat-model note.
-A strong solution explains the decision, handles failure explicitly, and says what it cannot prove.
+Use the exercise numbers in order.
+Compare your implementation with the requested artifact and acceptance behavior.
+A strong solution explains its input contract, keeps failure visible, includes a negative test, and states a limitation.